-Glossary of Eye Care Terms
+Glossary of Eye Care Terms - I-L

 idiopathic Having an unknown cause.
 A medical condition that appears suddenly with no apparent explanation is considered idiopathic.